AskerDyne/eos/README.md

 Each server can strike a user **once**, this means any user with say 2 or 3 strikes would have been struck in 3 independent servers by an average of 3 independent users this mitigates brute-force striking.
 Makes brute-force striking attempts apparent in the database, so that we can un-strike a user ourselves on appeal, it also means that a user who ended up having to go through appeals (3+ strikes) must have gotten to that point through unanimous action across 3 independent servers.

 *Eos operates mostly passively, allowing your community to thrive without constant interference.
-Its intelligent algorithms work in the background, intervening only when necessary, giving your members the freedom to express themselves within the set boundaries by Eos.*
+Its intelligent algorithms work in the background, intervening only when necessary, giving your members the freedom to express themselves in a safe environment.*

-All it takes is an invitation and a simple `sync` when needed (although Eos handles this on boot, it's recommended to do it manually).

 **Invite link**: